 If you’ve filed for bankruptcy, a debt collector is the last person you should be hearing from.

 If you have already filed your bankruptcy petition for debt relief, your debt collectors’ harassing phone calls, e-mails, and letters should have stopped by now.
 Any lawsuits, foreclosure proceedings, and/or auto repossession(s) should have come to a screeching halt.

 If your car was repossessed shortly before your petition was filed, your car should have been returned to you by now.
 Any pre-petition wage garnishments should have also stopped.

 Bankruptcy isn’t just about getting rid of debts – it’s also about your peace of mind.

 Believe it or not, the Bankruptcy Code’s “Automatic Stay” provision actually prohibits debt collectors from attempting to contact you or collect money from you.
 The purpose of the automatic stay is to provide you with breathing room to reorganize your financial affairs towards a fresh financial start.

 Thus, if you have already filed for debt relief, any time that a debt collector either contacts you or attempts to collect money from you is referred to as an “Automatic Stay Violation”.

-Do any of these sound like problems you’ve been facing after filing your Bankruptcy?
+Do any of these sound like problems you’ve been facing after filing for bankruptcy?

 - A debt collector(s) is continuing to make collection attempts against you by telephone, mail, e-mail, or even in person.